birdrock926/MusicBot/README.md

   * Supports local files
   * Playlist support (both web/youtube, and local)

+## Audio quality and buffering
+JMusicBot streams audio to Discord using Lavaplayer's Opus encoder.
+The encoder now forces its quality level to `10`, which corresponds to roughly 128 kbps Opus frames and is the highest bitrate Discord accepts for standard voice connections.
+In addition, the internal frame buffer uses the non-allocating implementation from Lavaplayer to reduce GC hitches that can manifest as brief dropouts.

+Because Discord expects Opus frames, downloading tracks as MP3 files before sending them does not reduce latency and would instead add conversion overhead.
+If your guild's voice channel allows higher bitrates (through boosts), Discord will automatically accommodate them without additional changes to the bot's code.

 ## Supported sources and formats
 JMusicBot supports all sources and formats supported by [lavaplayer](https://github.com/sedmelluq/lavaplayer#supported-formats):
 ### Sources